 Common Injuries in Truck Accidents

-Commercial trucks are significantly larger than the average passenger vehicle.
-As a result, many collisions that involve large trucks result in significant, sometimes life-threatening injuries.
+Commercial trucks are much larger than passenger vehicles, making collisions more likely to cause severe or life-threatening injuries.
 Some injuries frequently suffered in truck accidents include:

 Any time in the hospital may lead to very costly medical bills—especially if you end up spending a lot of time in the hospital or you need physical therapy to recover from your injury.
 Recovering from a truck accident is often a long, traumatic process.
 Let us worry about the legal process while you focus on your healing.